naveengoyal1503/autoplugin-ai/plugins/Smart_Affiliate_Coupon_Manager/README.md

 # Smart Affiliate Coupon Manager

 ## Description

-Smart Affiliate Coupon Manager is a lightweight WordPress plugin that automatically displays geo-targeted affiliate coupons and deals to your website visitors.
-By showing relevant discount codes based on visitor location, it maximizes affiliate conversions and revenue.
+Smart Affiliate Coupon Manager helps affiliate marketers and website owners create, manage, and display affiliate coupons easily on their WordPress site.
+This plugin boosts conversion rates by providing attractive clickable coupons linked with affiliate URLs.

 ## Features

-- Automatically detects user country via IP and displays matching coupons.
-- Simple shortcode [smart_affiliate_coupons] to insert coupon lists anywhere.
-- Click-to-copy coupon codes for user convenience.
-- Easy to extend with premium add-ons for API integration and analytics.
+- Manage multiple coupons with codes, descriptions, and affiliate URLs.
+- User-friendly admin interface with add/remove coupon rows.
+- Display coupons anywhere using `[affiliate_coupon code="COUPONCODE"]` shortcode.
+- Styled coupon output with clickable buttons linking to affiliate offers.
+- Lightweight, single-file plugin with no external dependencies.

 ## Installation

-1. Upload the plugin PHP file to your `/wp-content/plugins/` directory.
+1. Download the plugin PHP file.
+2. Upload to your WordPress site's `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the WordPress admin dashboard under Plugins.
-3. (Optional) Customize coupons via code or future admin UI.

 ## Setup

-- Insert the shortcode `[smart_affiliate_coupons]` in posts, pages, or widgets to display coupon deals tailored to the visitor's location.
-- Default coupons included demonstrate how to add geo-targeted offers.
+1. Go to the 'Affiliate Coupons' menu in your WordPress admin.
+2. Add new coupons by entering a code, optional description, and affiliate URL.
+3. Save your changes.

 ## Usage

+- To display a coupon in any post or page, use the shortcode:

+[affiliate_coupon code="YOURCOUPONCODE"]

-- Place the shortcode where you want the coupon list.
+- Replace `YOURCOUPONCODE` with the coupon code you previously added.
-- Visitors will see only the coupons relevant to their country.
-- Clicking on coupon codes copies them to clipboard for easy use.

-Thank you for using Smart Affiliate Coupon Manager.
-Boost your affiliate revenue by showing personalized deals to your visitors!
+- The coupon will display as a styled box with a clickable button linking to the affiliate URL.

+This plugin streamlines affiliate coupon management to increase affiliate marketing revenue effortlessly.